-Holistic dentists will only take X-rays when they’re really, really necessary – they’ll never use these for ‘just a check-up’.
-Digital x-rays are only about 50% lower in radiation on average than the old time dental x-ray machines, so don’t buy the argument that the radiation is insignificant from these devices, either.
+A holistic dentist will only take X-rays when they’re really, really necessary – they’ll never use these for ‘just a check-up’.
+Digital x-rays are around half as low in radiation on average than the old-time dental x-ray machines, but the radiation is insignificant from these devices, either.

 Silver Lining to Silver Fillings?

 Yet another reason holistic dentistry is on the rise is based in the conventional dental use of amalgam fillings.